duyve/bonus-collector/readme.md

 - `--email`: Email address for your RocketBotRoyale account.
 - `--password`: Password for your RocketBotRoyale account.
 - `--no-logging`: (Optional) Disable logging.
 By default, logging is enabled unless this flag is specified.
 - `--auto-open-crates`: (Optional) Automatically open crates if available and if coins are sufficient.
+Set to 1 for regular crates, 2 for premium crates.

 If you omit `--email` or `--password`, the script will prompt you to enter them interactively.